hbeni/therionsurface2survex/README.md

   -h            Print this help and exit.
   -s            Skip check of contents - process entire file (use in case
-                your therion grid data file has no "surface" declaration
+                your therion grid data file has no "surface" declaration -d            debug mode: spew any action on stdout
 ```

 Example: `./therionsurface2survex examples/surface.th`